benjamingoodheart/bgdev-nuxt/content/currently.md

 ----
 ## 📚 **READING**

+*Ghenghis Khan and the Making of the Modern World* by Jack Weatherford

 *NW* by Zadie Smith

 *Paradise Lost* by John Milton

-*A Thread of Violence* by Mark O'Connell

 --------------------------------